forcedotcom/cli/releasenotes/README.md

     Users must have the "Bulk API Hard Delete" system permission to use the `--hard-delete` flag.
 This permission is disabled by default and can be enabled only by a system administrator.
 (GitHub discussion [#2904](https://github.com/forcedotcom/cli/discussions/2904), plugin-data PR [#959](https://github.com/salesforcecli/plugin-data/pull/959))

+* NEW: Filter the list of package versions that are returned from the `package version list` command based on the source-control branch that the package versions are based on.
+(GitHub issue [#1530](https://github.com/forcedotcom/cli/issues/1530), plugin-packaging PR [#690](https://github.com/salesforcecli/plugin-packaging/pull/690), packaging PR [#594](https://github.com/forcedotcom/packaging/pull/594))

+    This example lists package versions that are based on the `featureA` branch in your default Dev Hub org:

+    ```
+    sf package version list --branch featureA
+    ```

 * CHANGE: The colorization of the log output when you run `apex get log` and `apex tail log` is now the same; previously the commands used different color schemes, which was a tad confusing. (plugin-apex PR [#484](https://github.com/salesforcecli/plugin-apex/pull/484))

 * FIX: The `force data bulk delete|status|upsert` commands now stop polling for the bulk job state in the org, and then stop executing and throw an error, if the job is aborted for some reason.
 These commands use Bulk API 1.0; the `data bulk` commands that use Bulk API 2.0 already work this way.
 (GitHub jsforce issue [#765](https://github.com/jsforce/jsforce/issues/765), jsforce PR [#1481](https://github.com/jsforce/jsforce/pull/1481))